Truck scale: Rail weighbridge

-A rail weighbridge is used to weigh rollingstock including railroad cars, railroad cars, goods wagons and locomotives, empty or loaded.
+A rail weighbridge is used to weigh rolling stock including railroad cars, goods wagons and locomotives, empty or loaded.
 When loaded, the net weight of the cargo is the gross weight less the tare weight when known.
+These are calibrated using scale test cars, which are often old freight cars rebuilt to have a very precise and exact weight.
 It is also used to weigh trams.

 There are different types, but all of them have electronic sensors built into the track that measure the weight.
 All designs have in common that there must be a sufficient approach and departure distance in front of and behind the respective scale.
 All of them can measure independently of the direction of travel and whether the train is being pushed or pulled.

 In principle, a distinction is made between three different types of construction:

 1. Dynamic track weighbridge

 The dynamic weighbridge consists of one or more weighbridges that can be connected together.
 The construction of the weighbridge is similar to the static track scales with load cells and weighing platform.
 The rails are applied to the weighing platform and are designed with rail bevelling.
 Rail switches are integrated into the rails to detect the position of the wagons on the scale.
 Together with the weighing terminal and the software, the weight of the individual wagons or the bogies is determined dynamically during the passage at up to 10 km/h.